electricimp/Usb/drivers/BootKeyboard/README.md

 ## Include The Driver And Its Dependencies ##

 The driver depends on constants and classes within the [USB Drivers Framework](../../docs/DriverDevelopmentGuide.md).
-Please see the [Application Developer Guide](../../docs/ApplicationDevelopmentGuide.md#including-usb-framework-and-driver-libraries) to learn how to include the generic USB framework library.

-**Note** To add the Boot Keyboard driver into your project, add `#require "USB.device.lib.nut:1.0.1"` top of you application code and then include the Boot Keyboard driver in your application either by copying and pasting the contents of the BootKeyboard.device.lib.nut file or by using [Builder's @include statement](https://github.com/electricimp/builder#include):
+To add the Boot Keyboard driver into your project, add `#require "USB.device.lib.nut:1.0.1"` top of you application code and then either include the Boot Keyboard driver in your application by pasting its code into yours or by using [Builder's @include statement](https://github.com/electricimp/builder#include):

 ```squirrel
 #require "USB.device.lib.nut:1.0.1"